fcf-framework/fcfUnion/README.md

 * `bool is(fcf::UnionType a_type) const` - Returns `true` if type index `a_type` is equal to the type of the stored object value
 *  `template <typename Ty> bool isCompatible(bool a_stringifyMode = false) const` - Returns `true` if the stored value can be represented as type `Ty`.
 If the `a_stringifyMode` argument is `true`, the possibility of converting from string type to type `Ty` is also checked.
 *  `bool isCompatible(fcf::UnionType a_type, bool a_stringifyMode = false) const` - Returns true if the stored value can be represented as type `a_type`.
 If the `a_stringifyMode` argument is true, the possibility of converting from string type to type `a_type` is also checked.
+* `template <typename Ty> explicit operator Ty() const` - Returns the stored value in the Ty type representation.
+If the stored value cannot be converted, an `fcf::UnionException` exception is thrown.
 *  `template <typename Ty> Ty get() const` - Returns the stored value in the Ty type representation.
 If the stored value cannot be converted, an `fcf::UnionException` exception is thrown.
 *  `template <typename Ty> fcf::Details::NUnion::TypeHelper<Ty>::far_type& ref()` - Returns a reference to the stored value.
 If the stored value differs from the requested type, the stored data type is converted to the closest available type and a reference to the stored value is returned.
 If the conversion process fails, the object is initialized to an empty value.
 *  `template <typename Ty> void set(const Ty& a_value)` - Sets a new value.